 Our Compute SLA guarantees a Monthly Uptime Percentage of at least 99.99% for AWS Fargate.

-You are eligible for a SLA credit for AWS Fargate under the Compute SLA if more than one Availability Zone in which you are running a task, within the same region has a Monthly Uptime Percentage of less than 99.99% during any monthly billing cycle.
+You are eligible for an AWS Fargate SLA credit under the Compute SLA if more than one Availability Zone in which you are running a task, within the same region, has a Monthly Uptime Percentage of less than 99.99% during any monthly billing cycle.